WotLK Classic Demonology Warlock Guide

 Tailoring allows you to enchant your cloak with Lightweave Embroidery,

-which is a proc chance of 295 Spell Power for 15 sec with a 60-second internal
+which is a proc chance of 295 Spell Power for 15 sec with a one-minute internal

 cooldown.
-This is phenomenal for Demonology as it allows you to get some massive
+This is phenomenal for Demonology as it boosts the strength of your

-Demonic Pacts off, especially on the pull since that is typically
+Demonic Pact, especially on pull, since that is typically

 when most guilds